borrelunde/scipio/README.md

 - **Immutable and Thread-Safe**: All objects are immutable and thread-safe
 - **Java 8 Compatible**: Works with Java 8 and above

+## Installation

+### Prerequisites

+- Java 8 or higher
+- Maven 3.6 or higher

+It is planned that Scipio will be published to Maven Central.

 ## Basic Usage

 ### Creating a Try